Home remedy treatments for cold sores (fever blisters) -

 - Lessen the duration or severity of those outbreaks that do occur.

-However, despite the widespread popularity of this advice (which is most notably touted by companies that sell lysine products) this treatment approach is only partially supported by medical research.
+As we explain below however, despite the popularity of this advice (which is most notably touted by companies that sell lysine products) this treatment approach is only partially supported by medical research.

-- The herpes virus requires arginine (an amino acid) for certain vital functions such as protein synthesis and replication.
+- The herpes virus requires arginine (an amino acid) to perform certain vital functions such as protein synthesis and replication.

 - Since lysine (another amino acid) and arginine share (and therefore compete for) common pathways when being transported throughout the body, an increased intake of lysine results in a comparatively smaller amount of arginine being available to the herpes virus for use.